jonshiach/graphics-notes/_sources/_pages/01_intro_to_cpp.md

 | `public:` | An **access specifier** that specifies which attributes and methods can be accessed outside of the class. |
 | `std::string make;` | Defines the attribute `make` which is a string.
 The other attributes are the string `model`, the integer `year` and the floating point number `speed` which is initially set to zero for any new object which is created. |

 We can then create an object from our `Car` class and set its attributes.
-Lets create an object called `delorean` for a 1981 DeLorean DMC-12.
+Let's create an object called `delorean` for a 1981 DeLorean DMC-12.
 In your `main()` function add the following code.

 ```cpp
 // Define car object